4 years full-time (plus optional placement year)

 This course will give you a grounding in fundamental physics and mathematics, alongside a range of advanced topics.
 Our core and optional modules will give you a broad base of knowledge, and opportunities to focus on the specialist subjects which excite your curiosity.

 As you progress you'll hone your lab skills, designing experiments and solving problems.
 You'll gain experience working with sophisticated equipment and specialist software.
-You'll spend your third year in Europe, experiencing new ways of teaching and learning and gaining valuable language skills.
+You'll spend your third year abroad, experiencing new ways of teaching and learning and gaining valuable language skills.

 In your final year you'll form a team to design and carry out an original research project.
 You'll work under guidance from an academic supervisor to bring new knowledge and deeper understanding to an area such as quantum mechanics, nuclear physics, nanomaterials or lasers.

-If a year in Europe isn't enough, spend a few weeks or a whole summer on a short course, volunteering programme, or career-related summer school with one of our international partners.
+If a year studying Physics abroad isn't enough, spend a few weeks or a whole summer on a short course, volunteering programme, or career-related summer school with one of our international partners.

 Year 1 emphasises core material to consolidate your existing knowledge and prepare you for more advanced study.
 You'll study a range of key modules, and put your learning into practice in the lab throughout the year.